The Gibson Method™

 -People are the source of solutions, not just problems to be managed.

--One of the most accessible antidotes to burnout is building the courage to slow down.
+-One of the most accessible antidotes to burnout is building the courage to slow down and invest in trust.

--Implementing equity is more successful when paired with wellness initiatives.
+-Implementing inclusive practices are more successful when paired with organizational wellness initiatives.

--professional wellness, balance, and healthy self awareness in the midst of complex change
+• professional wellness, balance, and good communication dynamics in the midst of complex change

--the dynamics that occur when formal roles meet unspoken expectations
+• the burnout prone dynamics that occur when formal and informal roles meet

 and how to address those dynamics